BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/general.md

 ### Throughput outside of major cooldowns

 Holy Paladins biggest weakness is that we are very reliant on our cooldowns to carry us through difficult parts of the dungeons.
-The largest learning curves in dungeon healing as a paladin is learning how to manage your cooldowns properly.
+The largest learning curves in dungeon healing as a paladin is learning how to manage your cooldowns.

 ### Being a Melee Healer